 What Is Stir-Frying?

-This is an easy method which you can use to cook small pieces of meat, veggies, seafood and poultry, in a cast iron pan or most often in a wok, over high heat.
+This is an easy method used to cook small pieces of meat, veggies, seafood and poultry, at high heat and in a cast iron pan or most often in a wok.

 As the name suggests, it implies stirring frequently, but not as vigorously as we usually see in cooking shows or on TV.

 This should be done gently, letting the ingredients cook properly before rolling them over.